 We believe that every child in Lebanon, whether in public or private schools, has the right to education.
-In light of the ongoing crisis, our emergency response focuses on three key areas to ensure students continue learning, while also weaving the social fabric of communities through citizenship and well-being initiatives.
+When the war erupted, nafda launched our emergency response, focusing on three key areas to ensure students could continue learning while fostering social cohesion through citizenship and well-being initiatives.
+These efforts were born out of urgent necessity, but they have since become a foundation for long-term rebuilding.
+As Lebanon transitions beyond the crisis, we are expanding and adapting these initiatives to support sustainable community cohesion and resilience.

 Sustained Education Opportunities